What Is OxyContin and how is it used?

-Accidental ingestion of OxyContin, especially in children, can result in a fatal overdose of oxycodone [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of OXYCONTIN, especially by children, can result in a fatal overdose of oxycodone [see WARNINGS AND PRECAUTIONS].

-OxyContin (oxycodone hydrochloride controlled-release) is an opioid analgesic supplied in 10 mg, 15 mg, 20 mg, 30 mg, 40 mg, 60 mg, and 80 mg tablets for oral administration.
+OXYCONTIN® (oxycodone hydrochloride) extended-release tablets is an opioid agonist supplied in 10 mg, 15 mg, 20 mg, 30 mg, 40 mg, 60 mg, and 80 mg tablets for oral administration.
 The tablet strengths describe the amount of oxycodone per tablet as the hydrochloride salt.
 The structural formula for oxycodone hydrochloride is as follows:

 Oxycodone is a white, odorless crystalline powder derived from the opium alkaloid, thebaine.
 Oxycodone hydrochloride dissolves in water (1 g in 6 to 7 mL).
 It is slightly soluble in alcohol (octanol water partition coefficient 0.7).